manticoresoftware/manticoresearch/manual/Searching/Joining.md

 A larger batch size may improve performance, but for some queries, it can lead to excessive memory consumption.

+## Join caching

+Each query executed on the right table is defined by specific JOIN ON conditions, meaning that these conditions determine the result set retrieved from the right table.

+If there are only a few unique JOIN ON conditions, it may be beneficial to reuse the results instead of repeatedly executing queries on the right table.
+To achieve this, the result sets are stored in a cache.

+The size of this cache can be configured using the `join_cache_size` option in the searchd section of the configuration file.
+The default value is 20MB.
+Note that each thread maintains its own cache, so you should account for the number of threads executing queries when estimating total memory usage.

+Setting `join_cache_size=0` disables caching.

 ## Caveats and Best Practices

 When using JOINs in Manticore Search, keep the following points in mind: